 Languages other than English

 Cherrybrook THS offers a wide range of languages other English.
-French, German and Japanese are taught from Year 7-12*.
+French, Chinese and Japanese are taught from Year 7-12.
 Many other students study background languages through the Saturday School of Community Languages.

 All students must study a language in Years 7 and 8, but it is optional thereafter.